rust-cli/book/src/tutorial/cli-args.md

 But what if that fails?
 That's the beauty of this approach:
-Clap knows which fields to expect, and what their expected format is.
+Clap knows which fields to expect and their expected format.
-It can automatically generate a nice `--help` message, as well as give some great errors to suggest you pass `--output` when you wrote `--putput`.
+It can automatically generate a nice `--help` message as well as give some great errors to suggest you pass `--output` when you wrote `--putput`.